The Game of Thrones Iceland Route: Main Stops & Locations

 ‘The Fist of the First Men’ Scene Shot on Myrdalsjökull Glacier

-In an epic scene, the Night’s Watch is trekking through Frostfangs.
-They try to reach the Fist of the First Men to gain a vantage point over their enemies, the Wildings.
+In an epic scene, the Night’s Watch is trekking through Frostfangs to reach the Fist of the First Men to gain a vantage point over their enemies, the Wildings.
 But as they are preparing for an attack, they are completely taken by surprise by another unexpected threat; the White Walkers.
 These scenes were shot on Myrdalsjökull Glacier (Iceland’s fourth-largest glacier).

 ‘The Quest to Catch a Wight’ Scene Shot on Gigjökull

-After Jon Snow failed to persuade Queen Cersei that the undead were marching on the living, he led a group Beyond the Wall.
-He aimed to retrieve a Wight to take to the Queen as evidence.
-This march north ended being a combination of shots taken in a studio as well as scenes shot on location on Gigjökull.
-It is actually an outlet of the Eyjafjallajökull Glacier.
+After Jon Snow failed to persuade Queen Cersei that the undead were marching on the living, he led a group Beyond the Wall to retrieve a Wight to take to the Queen as evidence.
+This march north ended being a combination of shots taken in a studio as well as scenes shot on location on Gigjökull (an outlet of the Eyjafjallajökull Glacier).

 ‘Beyond the Wall’ Scenes Shot on Svinafellsjökull